Prinja27/Dev-Tinder-BE/notes.md

 # first connect to the database then listen to the server

 # to read the request data we need a middle ware

+# validate functions will only run on new insertions in the database not if we are updating existing records

+# for existing records we have to use runvalidators as options in our findByIdAndUpdate function